Calmquist/calmquist.github.io/_posts/2023-04-07-psionic-comprehension.md

 # Comprehension
 **9 points**

-__Skill: Comprehension (IQ/Hard)__
+__Skill: Borrow Skill (IQ/Hard)__

 You can temporarily learn to understand a single language when you hear someone nearby speak it (or see it for sign language).
-Roll against Comprehension using the normal range penalties (B550) and distance to the language "donor," and the "donor" can resist if he has Mind Shield or similar.
+Roll against Borrow Skill using the normal range penalties (B550) and distance to the language "donor," and the "donor" can resist if he has Mind Shield or similar.
 Reroll if the distance penalty ever increases.
 If you are successful, you are able to understand the language at the Accented level (or broken if the speaker only knows the language at Broken).
 Using this ability does not take an action, and you can switch languages/targets once/turn.
 This ability does not grant literacy.

 If you have Language Talent, you may learn the language at Native comprehension if your "donor" has Native comprehension.